ekiminatorn/OVHStatus/README.md

 OVH Status updates to Twatter!

-This python script reads a RSS feed, sanitizes it from HTML tags, and pushes to Twitter with custom URL shortener.
+This python script reads a RSS feed, sanitizes it from HTML tags, and pushes to Twitter